-\square Funding constraints.
-Due to the ever changing federal budgets and the HACC's current lease-up rates in both public housing and Section 8 funding is becoming much tighter.
-Therefore, the development of strategies is affected by the funds currently received by the HACC. \square Staffing constraints.
-Through attrition the HACC has seen a substantial reduction of its overall staff.
-The HACC, due to budget constraints, will not be filling these positions creating a heavier workload on the remaining staff.
-Limited availability of sites for assisted housing $\overline{\boxtimes}$ Extent to which particular housing needs are met by other organizations in the community.
-There have been a number of housing units recently built for seniors affecting the lease-up rates at the HACC Senior housing high-rises. \square Evidence of housing needs as demonstrated in the Consolidated Plan and other information available to the PHA \square Influence of the housing market on PHA programs.
-The HACC properties are impacted based on the construction of new housing units throughout the area. \boxtimes Community priorities regarding housing assistance Results of consultation with local or state government form HUT 5007 (93/2003) Results of consultation with residents and the Resident Advisory Board Results of consultation with advocacy groups
+\mathbf{X} Funding constraints.
+Due to the ever changing federal budgets and the HACC's current lease-up rates in both Public Housing and Section 8 funding is becoming much tighter; therefore, the development of strategies is affected by the funds currently received by the HACC. \ge Staffing constraints.
+Limited availability of sites for assisted housing $\overline{\mathbf{X}}$ Extent to which particular housing needs are met by other organizations in the community.
+There have been a number of housing units recently built for seniors affecting the lease-up rates at the HACC Senior housing high-rises. \boxtimes Evidence of housing needs as demonstrated in the Consolidated Plan and other information available to the PHA \square Influence of the housing market on PHA programs.
+The HACC properties are impacted based on the construction of new housing units throughout the area.
+XXXXX Community priorities regarding housing assistance Results of consultation with local or state government Results of consultation with residents and the Resident Advisory Board Results of consultation with advocacy groups